asleepace/asleepace.com/src/content/blog/try.md

 }
 ```

 This is where function overloading comes in handy, we can declare multiple versions of the same function which help narrow the return type when calling directly.
-The caveat is that the actual implementation must contain the most permissive type which can accomadate any of the values also passed to the overloads.
+The caveat is that the actual implementation must contain the most permissive type which can accommodate any of the values also passed to the overloads.

 ```ts
 function add(x: number, y: number): number